KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: System Implementation

 \subsection{Efficient Prefilling via Vertical-Slash Attention}

-During the prefill phase, the system processes the entire input sequence in parallel.
+In the prefill phase, the system processes the entire input sequence in parallel.
 The goal is to compute attention and populate the KV cache efficiently.

-\textbf{Vertical-Slash Sparse Attention.} To accelerate attention computation, we leverage the sparsity pattern dictated by the gate value $g$.
-As shown in Figure~\ref{fig:overview}b, the attention mask $M$ exhibits a "Vertical-Slash" pattern: every token attends to \textit{globally} high-utility tokens (``Vertical'') and its \textit{local} neighborhood (``Slash'').
-Formally, for a query at position $i$ and a key at position $j$, the attention mask $M_{ij}$ is defined as:
+\textbf{Vertical-Slash Sparse Attention.} To accelerate attention computation, we leverage the sparsity pattern dictated by gate $g$.
+Following the Write-Gated Attention formulation in \cref{subsec:gate}, the attention mask $M$ exhibits a ``Vertical-Slash'' pattern (\cref{fig:overview}b): every token attends to \textit{globally} high-utility tokens (``Vertical'') and its \textit{local} neighborhood (``Slash'').
+Formally, for query $i$, key $j$, $M_{ij}$ is defined as:

-where $\mathbb{I}$ is the indicator function.
-We utilize the Vertical-Slash sparse attention kernel from MInference \cite{minference} to compute attention efficiently.
-This avoids the $O(N^2)$ cost of full attention by skipping computations for masked regions.
+where $\mathbb{1}$ is the indicator function.
+We utilize the sparse FlashAttention kernel from MInference \cite{minference} to compute attention efficiently.
+This avoids the cost of dense $O(N^2)$ attention by skipping the masked-out regions.

-\textbf{Initial Cache Population.} Concurrently with the attention computation, we write the KV states to memory.
+\textbf{Initial Cache Population.} Concurrently with attention computation, we write KV states to memory.
 Tokens within the final $W_{\text{local}}$ window are written to the Local Cache.
-Tokens preceding this window are written to the Global Cache only if their gate score satisfies $g \ge \tau$; otherwise, they are discarded immediately.
-This ensures the decode phase begins with a compact state while aligning with the training objective described in \cref{subsec:objective}.
+Tokens preceding this window are written to the Global Cache only if their $g \ge \tau$; otherwise, they are discarded immediately.